semaphoreci/semaphore/docs/docs/reference/dashboard-yaml.md

 This property describes the name of the dashboard.
 The name of the dashboard is part of the URL and should be unique among an organization's dashboards.

-The value should only contains alphanumeric characters and dashes.
+The value should only contain alphanumeric characters and dashes.

 ### title {#title-in-metadata}

-This property describes the title of the dashboard as it appears in the Semaphore website.
+This property describes the title of the dashboard as it appears on the Semaphore website.
 It can only contain Unicode characters.

 ### id {#id-in-metadata}